 National minimum wage in Australia

-The national minimum wage increased in Australia on 1 July 2017.
+The national minimum wage will increase in Australia on 1 July 2018 by 3.5%.

 You'll need to apply the wage increase for your employees from the first full pay period starting on or after 1 July.

-The increase only applies to employees that get their pay rates from:
+The increase applies to employees that get their pay rates from:

 - the national minimum wage